Gregory Antiochos: Works

 Antiochos left a varied corpus of letters, speeches, eulogies and epitaphs, which are an important source for contemporary Byzantine history.
 In his work, he appears "a defender not only of imperial omnipotence, but also of the senate; he favored 'democratic' phraseology but stood aloof from military commanders".
-One of his chief influences was his teacher, Eustathius of Thessalonica.
 In his works, he "gives life to books and fruits, and endows animals with reason".